rhargreaves/mega-drive-midi-interface/README.md

 FM channels, ignoring the specific MIDI channel the event is sent to.
 This allows for polyphony within a single MIDI channel.

+In addition, any FM parameter change made will be sent to all FM channels.

-If no available FM channels are free, the note on event is dropped.
+If all FM channels are busy, the note on event is dropped.

 ## Build & Test